andrew/ultimate-awesome/README.md

 - [awesome-security-GRC](https://github.com/zhaoyu5105/awesome-security-GRC) - Awesome-security-GRC 是一个用来聚集安全GRC的知识存储库.
 - [awesome-mac](https://github.com/abordage/awesome-mac) - Curated collection of awesome macOS applications, tools, and resources.
 Auto-updated and always current with metadata, categorization, and quality filtering.
 - [data-protection-list](https://github.com/adgellida/data-protection-list) - 🔒 Manual of resistance to surveillance capitalism - Based on Valentin Delacour version -  - Telegram group:  -
+- [awesome-game-of-life](https://github.com/AlephAlpha/awesome-game-of-life) - A curated list of Conway's Game of Life resources and tools.
 - [awesome-php-videos](https://github.com/alfiesal/awesome-php-videos) - A list of interesting conference talks and great videos about PHP(Frameworks, Testing, Architecture, Deployment).
 - [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
 The list is updated daily by a bot that searches for new papers and categorizes them by research area.
 - [awesome-db2](https://github.com/angoca/awesome-db2) - A curated list of awesome Db2 resources, libraries, tools and applications.